c4elme/information-security-notebook/penetration-testing-stuff/vulnhubs-writeup/tr0ll.md

 roflmao: ELF 32-bit LSB executable, Intel 80386, version 1 (SYSV), dynamically linked, interpreter /lib/ld-linux.so.2, for GNU/Linux 2.6.24, BuildID[sha1]=5e14420eaa59e599c2f508490483d959f3d2cf4f, not stripped
 ```

-So the first thing that I did was to run the gdb then run the executable file.
+So the next thing that I did was to run the gdb then run the executable file.

 ```
 GNU gdb (Debian 7.12-6) 7.12.0.20161007-git